-We have two music leaders in school - Miss Ball and Mrs Murray.
-In both the Foundation Stage and Key Stage 1, curriculum music is linked to topics and is taught by the class teachers.
+Mrs Murray is the Curriculum Enrichment and Music Leader throughout the school.
+Curriculum music is linked to topics.
+In both the Foundation Stage and Key Stage 1, music is linked to topics and is taught by the class teachers using Charanga.
 In Key Stage 2, it is taught in the Music Room by Mrs Murray.
-Our lessons are linked to our topics too.

 Our music curriculum aims to ensure that all pupils: